bytecodealliance/rfcs/accepted/tail-calls.md

 to happen all at once.
 This is similar to the "parallel-copy problem" in SSA when implementing phis for control flow joins.
-We can initially start with a simple implementation that allocates more stack space for temporaries than necessary, and eventually replace it with a more-optimized version that keeps the number of copies and additional space overhead to a minimum.
+We can initially start with a simple implementation that allocates more stack space for temporaries than necessary, more on this below, and eventually replace it with a more-optimized version that keeps the number of copies and additional space overhead to a minimum.
 It's a pretty well-explored space, we just need to invest the engineering time once it becomes a priority to improve.
 Perhaps we can even reuse or copy-and-adapt `regalloc2`'s implementation.

+The simple parallel-copy implementation we can use for stack arguments is as
+follows:

+* we bump SP by the size of the callee's stack arguments,
+* copy the stack arguments into this newly-allocated stack space as if this region were the callee's stack argument region,
+* we `memmove` this region into the actual stack argument region for the callee (on top of our caller stack arguments),
+* and finally we reset SP to deallocate the temporary space for the copy of the stack arguments that we made, and jump to the callee.

+All of these steps will be implemented by a single pre-regalloc vcode instruction that is generated when lowering `return_call[_indirect]` instructions.
+It needs to be a single instruction because regalloc cannot be allowed to insert spills or reloads in the middle of this sequence.
+This sequence invalidates the caller stack frame and regalloc-inserted reloads could be of an overwritten value and spills could overwrite stack arguments to the callee.
+This scheme is also careful to ensure that we never write past SP, which isn't supported on all platforms.

 You might also notice that, under the proposed design, tail calls essentially perform all the same steps that function epilogues do, and then the callee